adamdubey/adamdubey/README.md

 # Yo! 🖖

 Hi!
-I'm Adam Dubey - a senior Technical Engineer specializing in DevOps & SDET Automation.
+I'm Adam Dubey - a DevOps & Site Reliability Engineer.
 I have a tenacious passion for exploring and tinkering with various technologies to better enable teams to work more efficiently.

-## My Rules of Conduct

-🤔🍎 Beginner's mindset and curiosity in approaching new unknowns.

-📐🛠 Apply first-principles thinking when approaching new challenges.

 🚀🌔 It can be done.
 Go for the Moonshot!

-🔍🚧 Check small things.
-Build Margins of Safety.
-Implement Redundancies for critical systems.

 🙌👍 Perpetual optimism is a force multiplier.
 Shared understanding and consensus to accomplish desired end goals.
 Don't let adverse facts stand in the way of a good decision.